 scripts_fedora scripts_archlinux scripts_yourOSname

-The goal of this script is to install all the package that you want to use in your template (eg: firefox, thunderbird, a file manager, Xorg…)
+The goal of this script is to install all the packages that you want to use in your template (eg: firefox, thunderbird, a file manager, Xorg…).

 The goal of this script is to install in your template all the packages you built previously.
 Also you need to edit the fstab file of your template to mount Qubes virtual hard drives.

 This script is use to finalize and to remove unnecessary things from your template, such as cached packages, unused development packages …

 If no Qubes packages are available for your selected OS.
 You could start to install an HVM with your OS.
 Your goals will be:

 - to identify how to install the OS using command lines

 - to identify potential issue making all Qubes agents and scripts working correctly.